matan2009/File-Explorer-Server/README.md

 # File-Explorer

-The File Explorer is web application that provides a user interface for navigating and managing files and directories.
+File Explorer is web application that provides a user interface for navigating and managing files and directories.

 # Features
 1. Navigatae through directories.